Vyral/base-template/_posts/2018-05-01-how-to-prepare-yourself-to-buy-a-house-in-10-steps.md

   steps to help you prepare.
 enclosure:
 pullquote: >-
-  You have to create a personal budget to decide how much you will be able spend on your mortgage payment.
+  You have to create a personal budget to decide how much you will be able to spend on your mortgage payment.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false